A Change In Plans

 And that’s what happened to me.
 I forgot about the discomforts.

 I forgot about transforming our lived-in home into the model home version of itself.
 I forgot about trying to keep it looking that way at all times, despite having a dog that sheds enough to stuff a pillow.
 I also forgot about trying to get my teen and my tween to partner with me in keeping the house looking spotless (there was lots of grumbling and yelling involved in that endeavor).

-In order to keep my sanity in check and my outlook positive during this time of transition, prayer was a must.
-Leaning on these Bible verses helped, as well:
+In order to keep my sanity in check and my outlook positive during this time of transition, I kept myself in prayer mode and leaned on these Bible verses:

 Jeremiah 29:11 (NIV) – “For I know the plans I have for you,” declared the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 Proverb 3:5 (NIV) – “Trust in the Lord with all your heart and lean not to your own understanding.”